 What’s more, the Cells At Work!
 CODE BLACK anime has the opportunity to build on the success of the anime series by expanding into a new body of work.

 Puns aside, it has been confirmed that a second anime series will draw upon the multiple spin-offs that the original series has inspired and go beyond the story of Red Blood Cell AE3803 and White Blood Cell U-1146.
+CODE BLACK will be 13 episodes spread over seven Blu-Ray/DVD volumes.
 (Please read the related article for the Cells At Work!
 CODE BLACK release date.)

 Character designer Takahiko Yoshida (Welcome To The NHK) is also the chief animation director.
 Kenta Mimuro and Keiko Tomaki also created some of the character designs.
 Re:ZERO and Girls’ Last Tour music composer Kenichiro Suehiro is creating the music for the Cells At Work!
 Season 2 anime.